pabloqb2000/js-3D_proyection/README.md

 ## Screenshot
 <img src="imgs/screenshot01.png"></img>
 ## References
-To find more information about the <b>awesome</b> library used for this proyect visit:
+To find more information about the <b>awesome</b> library used for this project visit:
 <a href="https://p5js.org/"> https://p5js.org/ </a>

-## Other proyects
+## Other projects
-Checkout my other proyects at <a href="https://pabloqb2000.github.io/Click_math/">Click math</a>
+Checkout my other projects at <a href="https://pabloqb2000.github.io/Click_math/">Click math</a>